Circle Nanopayments Solves Sub-Cent Transaction Problem with Offchain Aggregation

 • Batched settlement writes to chain

-• Zero per-payment gas cost
+• Zero gas cost per individual payment

 • Near-instant confirmation with onchain finality

-• USDC transfers as small as $0.000001
+• Enables gas-free USDC transfers as small as $0.000001

 Learn more: Circle Nanopayments